Skip to content

 • a local projected read model for application-specific queries

-examples/registry_approval/ adds the second reference pack and the second deeper reference-app slice:
+examples/registry_approval/ adds the second reference solution and the second deeper reference-app slice:

-• admin_job.py: deploy con_registry_records and con_registry_approval, configure signers, and submit an initial proposal
+• admin_job.py: deploy con_registry_records and con_registry_approval, configure signers, top up approvers with native balance for the reference flow, and submit an initial proposal

 • api_service.py: combine authoritative proposal/record reads with projected workflow views for pending approvals and audit activity